ActiveState/go-ansi/README.md

 # Description

-ansigo converts ANSi art files to PNG files. ansigo is a Go port of [ansilove/C][1] that aims to have as few external dependencies as possible.
+go-ansi converts ANSi art files to PNG files. go-ansi is a Go port of [ansilove/C][1] that aims to have as few external dependencies as possible.
 It provides both a command-line application and a package interface to allow you to integrate it with your own applications.

-ansigo supports all of the options from ansilove/C with the addition of 24bit ANSi support.
+go-ansi supports all of the options from ansilove/C with the addition of 24bit ANSi support.

 # Installation